Call for Abstracts

 You will be guided through the online submission process and given instructions as required.
 You can save the submission at any time (even if incomplete) and return to it at a later stage, as long as it's prior to the submission deadline.
 You can withdraw your submission at any time too.

-Abstracts notifications will be sent out via email to abstract submitter by end of July 2020.
+Abstracts notifications will be sent out via email to abstract submitter only by end of July 2021.